cloudspannerecosystem/omegatrade/README.md

 The following steps will guide you to run the OmegaTrade application locally.

-1. Set up the Cloud Spanner Emulator and create the Instance, Database and Schema in the emulator.
+1. Set up the Cloud Spanner emulator and create the instance, database and schema in the emulator.
-2. Set up the Backend service and connect it to the Emulator.
+2. Set up the Backend service and connect it to the emulator.
-3. Seed sample data in the OmegaTrade app
+3. Seed sample data in the OmegaTrade app.
 4. Set up the Frontend service and configure the API base URL.
-5. Run the Application.
+5. Run the OmegaTrade app.
-6. (Optional) Configure Google OAuth in frontend to enable sign in with your Google account.
+6. (Optional) Configure Google OAuth in frontend to enable sign-in with your Google account.

 ## 1. Emulator Setup